bolognini/100daysofcode/README.md

-# bolognini.github.io
+# 100DaysOfCode

 Hi!
 I'm Matheus Bolognini.
-I have a journalism degree, but now I'm studying programming on my second college.
-This is my personal daily journal of studies for the [#100DaysOfCode challenge](http://www.100daysofcode.com/).
-I try to study everyday at least 1 hour and then I tweet what I learned or what I'm working on, so to make things more organized I'll post here the same tweets.
-Mostly of them are front-end stuff.
+This was my [personal Frontend daily studies journal](bolognini.github.io/100daysofcode) for the [#100DaysOfCode challenge](http://www.100daysofcode.com/).
+At the time I tried to study at least 1 hour everyday and then tweet what I learned or what I was working on, to make things more organized.
+The same tweets were posted on this project as well.
+When I started these studies I just had a Journalism Degree and was beggining my second college, Technologist in System Analysis.
+Fortunately everything gone fine and now I'm working as a Frontend Developer!
+This project is just an archive of my very first studies. 😄